Ethereum: Decentralized finance

-Decentralized finance (DeFi) offers traditional financial instruments in a decentralized architecture, outside of companies' and governments' control, such as money market funds which let users earn interest.
+Decentralized finance (DeFi) offers financial instruments in a decentralized architecture, outside of companies' and governments' control, such as money market funds which let users earn interest.
 DeFi applications are typically accessed through a Web3-enabled browser extension or application, such as MetaMask, which allows users to directly interact with the Ethereum blockchain through a website.
 Many of these DApps can connect and work together to create complex financial services.

-Examples of DeFi platforms include MakerDAO and Compound.
+Examples of DeFi platforms include MakerDAO.
 Uniswap, a decentralized exchange for tokens on Ethereum grew from US$20 million in liquidity to US$2.9 billion in 2020.
 As of October 2020, over US$11 billion was invested in various DeFi protocols.
 Additionally, through a process called "wrapping", certain DeFi protocols allow synthetic versions of various assets (such as bitcoin, gold, and oil) to be tradeable on Ethereum and also compatible with all of Ethereum's major wallets and applications.

 Enterprise software

-Ethereum-based software and networks, independent from the public Ethereum chain, are being tested by enterprise software companies.
-Interested parties include Microsoft, IBM, JPMorgan Chase, Deloitte, R3, and Innovate UK (cross-border payments prototype).
-Barclays, UBS, Credit Suisse, Amazon, Visa, and other companies are also experimenting with Ethereum.
+Ethereum-based software and networks, independent from the public Ethereum chain, have been tested by enterprise software companies.
+Interested parties have included Microsoft, IBM, JPMorgan Chase, Deloitte, R3, and Innovate UK (cross-border payments prototype).
+Barclays, UBS, Credit Suisse, Amazon, Visa, and other companies have also experimented with Ethereum.